 However, one coffee shop in Cuba that has an amazing view is Cafe Maria in Las Terrazas, just a couple hours outside Havana on the way to Vinales.
 You cannot beat the view of the cafe that looks out onto the mountain range.

 She has excellent Cafe cubanos and if you’re willing to splurge you’ll want to get Café Las Terrazas, which is a refreshingly cold coffee with milk, cacao liquor, chocolate and ice.

 9. Real Ale in London

 By Julianna from The Discoveries Of

 Love it or hate it, everyone has to try a pint of ale at least during their time in London.
-Us Brits are well-known for their love of beer and particularly our love of ale.
+From London to Lincolnshire, us Brits are well-known for their love of beer and particularly our love of ale.

 So what is a real ale?
 CAMRA (the Campaign for Real Ale) describe them as traditional draught cask beers produced in a traditional manner and poured without any gas being added.